This page was last updated on 27th March 2020

 You will get a message to say the medicine is not in the UK hub (and therefore a suspected counterfeit).
-The UK hub will automatically alert the MHRA; however, you may wish to contact the MHRA immediately in person to notify them.
+The UK hub will automatically alert the MHRA; however, you should also contact the MHRA by completing a Yellow Card report.
 It is also good practice to notify the wholesaler/supplier.
 Physically check all stock (shelves, fridge, controlled drugs cupboard, returns area, prescriptions waiting for collection etc.) for medicines with the same batch number and quarantine them until further instructions are issued by the MHRA.

 What happens if upon decommissioning a medicine pack I encounter the message ‘dispensed by another organisation’ or ‘locked’ on the screen of my FMD IT system?

 If you encounter a message indicating the pack is locked or already dispensed, you should urgently follow a similar process as if you had encountered another ‘falsified’ warning (as per the question above you should: contact the MHRA by completing a Yellow Card report; consider the good practice of notifying the wholesaler/supplier/manufacturer; checking other stock that could be from the same batch; and considering quarantining until further instructions from MHRA).

 FMD WG’s position is that manufacturers / wholesalers / suppliers must not mark packs as ‘locked’ when the stock is not within their physical control.
 Locking is a form of electronic quarantine which should accompany physical quarantine.
 Pharmacy contractors encountering the ‘locked pack’ message is not a desirable situation.

 Notes: Even for scenarios in which wholesalers are not required to verify packs or samples, they may do so as a good practice which may identify packs with bad messages before they reach pharmacies.